 Conversely…

-Those who we challenged by a more “serious” case of Lymphoma where their cancer was able to spread out to multiple locations within their body or has been able to return after they have gone into remission will likely find it more difficult to qualify for a traditional life insurance policy and will likely only be able to qualify for a Sub-Standard rate at best.
+Those who were challenged by a more “serious” case of Lymphoma where their cancer was able to spread out to multiple locations within their body or has been able to return after they have gone into remission will likely find it more challenging to qualify for a traditional life insurance policy and will probably only be able to qualify for a Sub-Standard rate at best.

 In our experiences here at IBUSA, we’ve found that usually, the “best” approach in helping someone find the “best” life insurance policy for them is to first: